Email Security Blog

 It’s no secret that while ChatGPT could give cybercriminals an upper hand, the technology is far from perfect.
 Even OpenAI explains that “ChatGPT sometimes writes plausible sounding but incorrect or nonsensical answers,” and that “given one phrasing of a question, the model can claim to not know the answer, but given a slight rephrase, can answer correctly.”5 Even with its flaws, ChatGPT still has many advantages to phishers.
 So, how do you win this battle?
 You outsmart cybercriminals with an email security solution that’s smarter than ChatGPT.

-INKY delivers the most powerful AI anti-phishing technology available and pairs it with a dose of good-old human decision-making proves to be the golden ticket when it comes to battling phishing threats.
+INKY delivers the most powerful AI anti-phishing technology available and pairs it with a dose of good-old human decision-making, which proves to be the golden ticket when it comes to battling phishing threats.
 INKY catches everything, including zero-day attacks, malware, Business Email Compromise (BEC), and even malicious emails generated with the help of ChatGPT.

 INKY begins by automatically scanning every email and performing a high-level analysis.
 Once the phishing analysis is complete, INKY applies one of more than 60 different interactive banners, which notify the user of the email’s phishing threat level.
 Gray is neutral.
 Yellow advises caution.
 Red signals danger.
 The banners also explain the threat, ultimately educating and guiding users to make smarter email security decisions.